sage-code/maj/README.md

 **Goals:**
 ------------------------------------------------------------------------------------------------
-1. Articulated,
+1. Articulated;
-2. Efficient,
+3. Accesible;
-3. Accesible.
+3. Comprehensible;
+4. Logical;
+5. Efficient;

 **Technical:**
 ------------------------------------------------------------------------------------------------
 Basic rules for new language:

-1. one letter do not represent anything else but itself,
+1. one letter do not represent anything else but itself;
-1. one letter is pronounced always the same,
+1. one letter is pronounced always the same;
-1. one word must have a single meaning and is context free,
+1. one word must have a single meaning and is context free;
-1. numerals are unique and familiar,
+1. numerals are unique and familiar;
-1. punctuation symbols can be read as words.
+1. punctuation symbols can be read as words;

 **Maj do not**

 ------------------------------------------------------------------------------------------------

-1. Maj is not a secret language,
+1. Maj is not a secret language;
-1. Maj is not for encryption,
+1. Maj is not for encryption;
-1. Maj is not for poetry,
+1. Maj is not for poetry;
-1. Maj is not for writing books,
+1. Maj is not for writing books;
-1. Maj is not for education,
+1. Maj is not for education;
-1. Maj is not a superior language,
+1. Maj is not a superior language;
-1. Maj is not an academic language,
+1. Maj is not an academic language;
-1. Maj do not have synonyms,
+1. Maj do not have synonyms;
-1. Maj do not have a polite form,
+1. Maj do not have a polite form;
-1. Maj words have a single meaning.

 **Punctuation:**

 ------------------------------------------------------------------------------------------------

+1. A name of a single place or single person or pet can be written with CAPITAL LETTERS;
-1. A word that start with uppercase represent a person or animals or a robot or an AI device,
+1. A word that start with uppercase represent a person or animals or a robot or an AI device;
-1. A word for a thing that can not talk or move or do anything start with lowercase,
+1. A word for a thing that can not talk or move or do anything start with lowercase;
-1. A interrogative sentences can start with a preposition and end with a question mark,
+1. A interrogative sentences can start with a preposition and end with a question mark;
-1. A imperative sentence end with exclamation mark, while a declarative sentence with "."
+1. A imperative sentence end with exclamation mark, while a declarative sentence with ".";
-1. An enumeration of symbols or things is enclosed in squiggly brackets {a,b,c,44},
+1. An enumeration of symbols or things is enclosed in squiggly brackets {a,b,c,44};
-1. An enumeration of numbers is enclosed in square brackets [1,24,3],
+1. An enumeration of numbers is enclosed in square brackets [1,24,3];
-1. You can use decimal numbers and math symbols only in round parenthesis, otherwise you must quote them,
+1. You can use decimal numbers and math symbols only in round parenthesis, otherwise you must quote them;
-1. You can use double quotes like: "no" to suggest this is representing a foreign word,
+1. You can use double quotes like: "no" to suggest this is representing a foreign word;
-1. You can use single apostrophe symbol: `'` to add a suffix to a word,
+1. You can use single apostrophe symbol: `'` to add a suffix to a word;
-1. You can use dash "-" to concatenate a prefix to a root to create a composite word,
+1. You can use dash "-" to concatenate a prefix to a root to create a composite word;
-1. You can use single back-quote: `4+4` to enclose an mathematical expression or in-line code.
+1. You can use single back-quote: `4+4` to enclose an mathematical expression or in-line code;
-1. Text enclosed in parenthesis (expressions) or (enumerations) are silent,
+1. Text enclosed in parenthesis (expressions) or (enumerations) are silent;
-1. Dialog is mark with bullet point "*" and end with ";","?" or "!",
+1. Dialog is mark with bullet point "*" and end with ";","?" or "!";

 ## Symbols